tomhrr/dale/doc/2-1-introspection.md

 Parameters:

   * `(frm (p DNode))`: A list of parameter types.
+  * `(prefix (p char))`: An optional function name prefix.

-Takes a form (list node) of parameter types.
+Takes a form (list node) of parameter types and a function prefix string (may be null).
 Returns the number of functions that have those parameter types as their own.
+If the function prefix string is provided, then only functions that begin with that prefix will be taken into account.
 Calling this function initialises an internal list containing the names of the functions with the specified parameter types, which list is used by `fn-by-args-name`.

 #### `fn-by-args-name`